alphagov/notifications-python-client/DOCUMENTATION.md

 #### Ask recipients to confirm their email address before they can download the file

-This feature is currently opt-in only.
-From 29 March 2023 it will apply to all new files by default, unless you opt out.
+This new security feature is optional.
+You should use it if you send files that are sensitive - for example, because they contain personal information about your users.

+When a recipient clicks the link in the email you’ve sent them, they have to enter their email address.
+Only someone who knows the recipient’s email address can download the file.

+From 29 March 2023, we will turn this feature on by default for every file you send.
+Files sent before 29 March will not be affected.

 ##### Opt in